RobTillaart/INA3221_RT/README.md

 #### 0.2.0 breaking changes.

 Several functions have been reimplemented after issue #2.
-This makes all pre 0.2.0 versions obsolete.
+This makes pre 0.2.0 versions obsolete.

 #### Test